 10. Understand that you can repurpose content

 You want to have the best possible content, but it doesn’t have to be completely original.
-If you store common RFP responses in an answer library, you can easily grab that content and customize for the current RFP requirements and specifications.
+If you store common RFP responses in an Content Library, you can easily grab that content and customize for the current RFP requirements and specifications.

 You Might Like: 9 Challenges Every SME Shall Overcome with RFP Software